 If your child is nearing the end of high school, use this handy guide to work out how you will fund their studies as they take the next step in their academic career.

-Different universities have different financial aid solutions, including bursaries which are offered to students who have excelled academically, and subsidies offered to families who would struggle to pay fees.
+Applying for university funding Different universities have different financial aid solutions, including bursaries which are offered to students who have excelled academically, and subsidies offered to families who would struggle to pay fees.
 In addition to the NSFAS funding (discussed in the next point) universities have discretionary funds to cover the fees of students in need.